darrenldl/oali/README.md

 # Linux_Laptop_Salt_Hard

 ### Description
-This currently setups up an Arch Linux installation with full disk encryption, requiring a USB key to boot and unlock.
+This currently setup an optionally hardened Arch Linux installation with full disk encryption, requiring a USB key to boot and unlock.

 The script builds your USB key depending on whether the liveCD is running in UEFI mode or BIOS mode.
 After installation, the USB key needs to be booted from the mode your were on during installation.

+### Hardening specifics
+Outside of strict firewall that is suitable for normal user machine

+setup.sh allows optional installation of linux-hardened package for Arch Linux

 ### Encryption specifics
 Main system partition on computer drive is protected by a keyfile provided by user or generated from /dev/urandom (1MiB in size) by setup.sh.